mingyuea/stockNodeServer/README.md

 Here, password hashing for login/signup is performed.
 This application also performs the fetching of data to the third-party IEX API.
 IEX provides the stock data used for my application.

+The code for the client-side part of this application can be found elsewhere in this repository